boschresearch/OASIS/README.md

 ## Pretrained models

 The checkpoints for the pre-trained models are available [here](https://www.dropbox.com/sh/nf6of02pyk84zjg/AAC8hnnj0T_MAiPx3tzdAyiWa?dl=0) as zip files.
-Copy them into the checkpoints folder (the default is ```./checkpoints```) and unzip them.
+Copy them into the checkpoints folder (the default is ```./checkpoints```, create it if it doesn't yet exist) and unzip them.
 The folder structure should be
 ```
 checkpoints_dir
 ├── oasis_ade20k_pretrained